tim-minter/watson-assistant-utilisation-control/README.md

 ![Image of API and API Calling flow in Node-RED](https://github.com/tim-minter/watson-assistant-utilisation-control/blob/main/simple-flow.png)

+7. Now before we buid the actual API code we can do the clever stuff with the Welcome node in Watson Assistant.
+Open your instance of the Watson Assistant service and go the

 [Document being created - please check back in a few days]